 Written By: Divya LV Jegasundaram

-Have you ever spent time with a friend, colleague or loved one and left them feeling as if the life has been sucked right out of you?
+Have you ever spent time with a friend, colleague or loved one who leaves you feeling as if the life has been sucked right out of you?
+Completely deflated?
+Low on energy?
+Your personal drive plummeted to the ground?
 Yet, things in your own world seem to be going well and you felt great before this encounter.

 So, why the change?